Software Engineering: A Modern Approach

 There are two types of ports:

 Provided Ports (or Provided Interfaces) are interfaces used for communication from the outside to the inside, that is, when an external system needs to call a method in the domain.
-Thus, these ports define the services (or the API) provided by the domain, that is, the services that the domain implements to the outside world.
+These ports define the services (or the API) provided by the domain, representing the services that the domain implements for the outside world.

-Required Ports (or Required Interfaces) are interfaces used when a domain class needs to call am external method.
-Thus, these ports declare the services from the outside world that are necessary for the domain operation.
+Required Ports (or Required Interfaces) are interfaces used when a domain class needs to call an external method.
+These ports declare the services from the outside world that are necessary for the domain to operate.

 Finally, we have the components located in the outermost hexagon of the architecture—the adapters—that work in one of the following two ways:

 Adapters can receive method calls coming from outside the system and route these calls to appropriate methods of the domain (as defined in provided interfaces).
-For example, the adapters can use REST, GraphQL, or gRPC, to communicate with the external systems.
-Consequently, the domain becomes independent and decoupled of such technologies.
+For example, these adapters can use REST, GraphQL, or gRPC to communicate with the external systems.
+Consequently, the domain remains independent and decoupled from such technologies.

-Adapters can receive calls originated from the domain and directed to an external system, such as a database or a credit card processor system.
-Particularly, adapters that communicate with databases are usually called repositories.
+Adapters can receive calls originating from the domain and direct them to an external system, such as a database or a credit card processing system.
+In particular, adapters that communicate with databases are usually called repositories.

 1.3 Example: Library Management System

-The next figure shows the hexagonal architecture of a library management system:
+The following figure shows the hexagonal architecture of a library management system:

-In the figure, we observe that users can access the system using three interfaces: Web, mobile, and through an external system.
-In any case, this access is mediated by the adapters at the top of the figure.
+In the figure, we can see that users access the system using three interfaces: Web, mobile, and an external system.
+In all cases, this access is mediated by the adapters at the top of the figure.
 These adapters call methods defined in a port (or interface) provided by the domain.
-For example, this interface might define methods for searching for books, making loans, registering users in the library, etc. These methods are implemented by domain classes.
+This interface might define methods for searching for books, making loans, and registering users in the library, among others.
+These methods are implemented by domain classes.

-To fulfill its mission, the domain also needs to persist some data.
-For that, it can use the services defined in a required port (or interface), which defines methods for saving and retrieving book data, saving and retrieving loan data, etc. An adapter in the bottom part of our figure implements these methods by accessing a relational database.
-Thus, this database is an external system located outside the two hexagons.
+To fulfill its mission, the domain also needs to store and maintain data.
+For this purpose, it can use the services defined in a required port (or interface), which defines methods for saving and retrieving book data, saving and retrieving loan data, among other operations.
+An adapter in the bottom part of the figure implements these methods by accessing a relational database.
+Consequently, this database is an external system located outside the two hexagons.

 1.4 Conclusion

-In 2005, Cockburn suggested that his architecture could also be called Ports and Adapters Architecture, with the following justification:
+In 2005, Cockburn suggested that his architecture could also be called Ports and Adapters Architecture, providing the following justification:

 I finally had this